RK2203/cosmic/README.md

 - Responsive Design: Optimized for performance across various devices and screen sizes.
 - Dynamic Pricing: Adaptive pricing models based on demand and availabilit
 - Scalability: Future enhancements planned to improve data management and system scalability.
+- Future plan: Future enhancements planned to improve data management and system scalability, including transitioning from MongoDB to PostgreSQL with Prisma for enhanced performance and flexibility.

 <h2>🛠️ Installation Steps:</h2>